open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 - If no probes are connected to the OneBox, data can be acquired from the 12 OneBox ADCs.

 The editor will automatically create a probe selection interface for the OneBox.
 Each OneBox can communicate with up to 2 probes (Neuropixels 1.0, NHP, and Ultra) or 4 probes (Neuropixels 2.0 with dual dock headstages).
 When the probes are initially detected, they show up as orange circles.
 Once they are initialized, connected probes become green.
 After the probes turn green, the plugin is ready to begin data acquisition.

+.. tip:: If the probe icons do not turn green, the OneBox needs to be power cycled.
+Close the Open Ephys GUI, turn the OneBox off and on, and then re-open the GUI.
+The probe icons should be green after relaunch.

 Calibrating probes